tink3rgnom3/powershell/README.md

 # powershell
-This project is aimed at automating frequent tasks using Powershell \n Projects are mostly focused around user creation and offboarding
+This project is aimed at automating frequent tasks using Powershell.
+Projects are mostly focused around user creation and offboarding.